warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 ### Selector Syntax

-The Cloudant Query language is expressed as a JSON object describing documents of interest.
+The Mango language is expressed as a JSON object describing documents of interest.
 Within this structure, you can apply conditional logic using specially named fields.

-<aside class="notice">While the Cloudant Query language has some similarities with MongoDB query documents,
+<aside class="notice">While the Mango language has some similarities with MongoDB query documents,
 these arise from a similarity of purpose and do not necessarily extend to commonality of function or result.</aside>

 #### Selector basics